tweedegolf/storage-abstraction/README.md

 );
 ```

-If you use Amazon S3 it is possible to skip the passing in of the `accessKeyId` and `secretAccessKey`; the aws sdk will automatically read it from a chain of providers, e.g. from environment variables or the ECS task role, so this will work:
+If you use Amazon S3 it is possible to skip the passing in of the `accessKeyId`, `secretAccessKey` and `region`; the aws sdk will automatically read it from a chain of providers, e.g. from environment variables or the ECS task role, so this will work:

 ```typescript
 // only for Amazon S3